MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/year-close-income-statement.md

 ms.date: 06/02/2017
 ms.author: jswymer
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 6ddd7b504f6faa856e92c336f889ad08db0b3d8b
+ms.openlocfilehash: 237c03e2ba6408bde65aba5f652468a3b700fa0a
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-close-income-statement-accounts"></a>How to: Close Income Statement Accounts
+# <a name="close-income-statement-accounts"></a>Close Income Statement Accounts
 When a fiscal year is over, you must close the periods that comprise it.
 To do this, you run the **Close Income Statement** batch job.
 This job transfers the year's result to an account in the balance sheet and closes the income statement accounts.
 You do this by creating lines in a journal, which you then can post.

 ## <a name="to-run-the-close-income-statement-batch-job"></a>To run the Close Income Statement batch job
 1. Close the fiscal year.
 The fiscal year must closed before the batch job can be run.
-For more information, see [How to: Close Accounting Periods](year-close-account-periods.md).
+For more information, see [Close Accounting Periods](year-close-account-periods.md).
 2. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Close Income Statement**, and then choose the related link.
 3. Choose the **OK** button to run the batch job.